-In order to authenticate requests to the Numeral API, Numeral enforces two levels of authentication:
+In order to authenticate their requests to the Numeral API, customers must combine two levels of authentication:

-- A first level based on IP whitelisting or mutual TLS (mTLS) authentication
+- One of IP whitelisting OR mutual TLS (mTLS) authentication

 1. IP whitelisting and mTLS